 Q. Can I use the Academic Forgiveness Policy if I have been awarded an associate degree?

 A. The Academic Forgiveness Policy can apply to any course not used in awarding the associate degree.

-Complete the Opt-Out Form (PDF)
+A. Complete and submit the Opt-Out Form

 Q. If I opt-out of the associate degree can I change my mind and get it?

 A. Yes, you can still choose to earn the degree by completing an undergraduate change of program and applying to graduate.

 Q. What should I do if I already have a degree from another college or university?